Tuition, Housing, and Other Logistics

 Each IBEX institution has a different academic calendar.
 You may have an extended winter break or a shorter summer break than NYU.
 Please check the specific semester dates before finalizing your travel plans!

-Junior Spring and Summer Internship Recruitment
+Summer Internship Recruitment

 You are required to have a health insurance policy that will cover you for your term abroad in the country you plan on visiting.
 Your IBEX school may ask you to show proof of coverage or purchase an overseas plan.